-Born in 1977 in Hamadan, Iran, Reza Azimian is a self-taught painter whose Major in sociology has become the focus of his professional career as an artist.
+Iranian artist Reza Azimian is a self-taught painter whose degree in sociology has become central to his artistic career.

-His “Portraits” series has an intense psychological mood on the notions of modern social engagements.
-And his “Download” series is focused on the concept of technology and how it interferes with our daily routine and inevitably our identity; both in the real physical and the virtual lives we lead.
-In “False Feeling”, a sub-series to the Download series, he represents our unrelated and irrelevant thoughts and feelings to portray the psychic shocks and disorders that perhaps have affected us all.
+His “Portraits” series explore the topic of modern social engagements.
+His “Download” series, on the other hand, focuses on the concept of technology and how this inevitably interferes with our daily routine and identity; both in the physical and the virtual lives we lead.
+In “False Feeling”, a sub-series of the Download series, Azimian represents psychic shocks and disorders that perhaps, at one point, have affected us all.

-Reza lives and works in Hamadan, an old mountainous city in Iran.
-In recent years, his works have been exhibited widely, displayed in art fairs worldwide and placed in prominent collections inside and outside Iran.
+Reza Azimian lives and works in Hamadan, an old mountainous city in Iran.
+In recent years, his works have been exhibited on numerous occasions, displayed at art fairs worldwide and become part of prominent collections inside and outside of Iran.